-Nonsteroidal anti-inflammatory medications, such as aspirin and ibuprofen (do not take within seven days before surgery), or other minor pain relievers, such as acetaminophen, are often recommended.
+• Nonsteroidal anti-inflammatory medications, such as aspirin and ibuprofen (do not take within 7 days before surgery), or other minor pain relievers, such as acetaminophen, are often recommended.
 Take these as directed by your physician.
 Contact your physician immediately if any bleeding, stomach upset, or signs of an allergic reaction occur.

-Modalities (Cold Therapy)
+Modalities (Heat and Cold)

-Cold is used to relieve pain and reduce inflammation.
-Cold should be applied for 10 to 15 minutes every two to three hours for inflammation and pain and immediately after any activity that aggravates your symptoms.
-Use ice packs or an ice massage with a cloth between the ice and your skin to prevent burning /freezing your skin.
+• Cold is used to relieve pain and reduce inflammation for acute and chronic cases.
+Cold should be applied for 15 to 20 minutes every 2 to 3 hours for inflammation and pain and immediately after any activity that aggravates symptoms.
+Use ice packs or an ice massage.